criteo/node-disruption-controller/README.md

 running using local persistent storage.

 TeamK wants to perform maintenance of the nodes (upgrading OS, Kubelet... etc) that requires a reboot of the nodes.
-TeamD wants its service to be highly available and avoid dataloss.
+TeamD wants its service to be highly available and avoid data loss.

 TeamK and TeamD can use the node-disruption-controller as an interface to perform as safe as it can be maintenances.

 TeamD will create an ApplicationDisruptionBudget for each of its database clusters.
 It will watch for disruption on the nodes linked to its Pods and PVCs.

 TeamK can create a NodeDisruptionBudget to protect the number of concurrent NodeDisruption on pool of nodes.

 TeamK, before doing a maintenance of a node will create a NodeDisruption.
 The controller will check wich budgets are impacted by the disruption and check if they can tolerate one more disruption.